Homestuck: Intensity and size

-Initially, Andrew Hussie allowed fans to contribute suggestions to the story via the MS Paint Adventures forums, but this was later deprecated when the work got more popular.
-Throughout much of its history, the size of Homestucks fan community was in the millions, with around a million unique visitors coming to the site daily.
-At one point, one of the webcomic's Flash animations caused Newgrounds to crash when it was uploaded, due to the strain that the number of views had put on the servers.
+Throughout much of its history, the size of Homestucks fandom was in the millions, with around a million unique visitors coming to the site daily.
+At one point, one of the webcomic's Flash animations caused Newgrounds, Megaupload, and Twitter (now X) to crash when it was uploaded, due to the strain that the number of views had put on the servers.

-According to writer Lilian Min, much of Homestucks success was driven by its fans.

 Notable fans

-Actor Dante Basco is a known fan of the webcomic, having been urged to read it by friends telling him that the character Rufio, which he played as in the 1991 film Hook, is featured in it.
+Actor Dante Basco is a known fan of the webcomic, having been urged to read it by friends telling him that the character Rufio, which he played in the 1991 film Hook, is featured in it.
 This interest in the webcomic led to a friendship with Andrew Hussie and resulted in the creation of a new character, Rufioh, with Basco's "typing quirks and personality".
-He would then team up with the Voxus Youtube Channel to voice the titular character in "Let's Read Homestuck".
+He would then team up with the Voice Over Nexus YouTube channel to voice the titular character in Let's Read Homestuck.

-Toby "Radiation" Fox, best known for his later creation of the videogame Undertale, was a noted member of Homestuck's official Music Contribution Team.
+Toby Fox, best known for his later creation of the video games Undertale and Deltarune, was a noted member of Homestuck's official Music Contribution Team.
 Amanda Brennan, an Internet historian, has credited much of Undertale's initial success on Tumblr to Fox's association with Homestuck.